Join Our Team

 As part of the Children’s Allied Health Team you will:

-• Collaborate with families and other organisations in the provision of social work services to children who require support for their Social/emotional development in accordance with the BUSHkids model of care.
+• Collaborate with families and other organisations in the provision of psychology services to children who require support for their communication development in accordance with the BUSHkids model of care.

-• Actively participate in the multidisciplinary team setting with particular emphasis on the delivery of social work services to optimise development and independence for children and their families.
+• Actively participate in the multidisciplinary team setting with particular emphasis on the delivery of psychology services to optimise development and independence for children and their families.

 • Promote the importance of early intervention and its role in preventing long term educational and behavioural issues through community development and health promotion strategies.